senimanjs/seniman/README.md

 ```

-To set up Seniman, you need to configure Babel to use the Seniman plugin.
+To set up Seniman, you need to configure Babel to use Seniman's internal Babel plugin.
 You can do this by adding the following to your `babel.config.json` file:

 ```json
 {